elkar-ai/elkar-a2a/README.md

 ### Supported task updates

-1. **Status update**
+1. **Status Update**

-It describes the state of the task and the agent's progress.
-If there is a message in the status, it will be appended to the task's history.
+Describes the state of the task and the agent's progress.
+Messages in the status are appended to the task's history.

 ```python
 await task.set_status(
     TaskStatus(